eth-protocol-fellows/protocol-studies/docs/eps/week9-dev.md

 - [Attacknet: Chaos engineering on Ethereum](https://ethpandaops.io/posts/attacknet-introduction/)
 - [Verkle devnets](https://github.com/ethpandaops/verkle-devnets)
 - [Kurtosis](https://github.com/kurtosis-tech/kurtosis)
-- Follow excercises proposed by Pari in the talk
+- Follow exercises proposed by Pari in the talk
    - Modify a client with a custom log message and run it using Kurtosis
    - Deploy some of the tolling, connect to your own node on any network